Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

-No vaccinations are required for travel to the islands, but a yellow fever certificate is required from visitors travelling from a yellow fever infected country.
-Medical facilities are adequate, but limited, and travel insurance is essential.
+Medical facilities are adequate but limited, and travel insurance is essential.
 This should include emergency air evacuation, with most travelling to Miami or Puerto Rico for more complex procedures.

-A 10 percent service charge is usually included in hotel and restaurant bills, otherwise it is customary to leave 10 to 15 percent of the bill, depending on the service.
-Taxi drivers can receive a tip of around 10 to 15 percent.
+A 10 percent service charge is usually included in hotel and restaurant bills.
+Otherwise, it's customary to leave 10 to 15 percent of the bill, depending on the service.
+Taxi drivers can also receive a tip of around 10 to 15 percent.

 Although most visits to the islands are trouble-free, visitors should still guard against robbery and other crimes of opportunity.
 Valuables should be left in hotel safes where possible and remote places, particularly beaches, should be avoided, especially after dark.
 Hurricane season normally runs from June to November.